 From persecution and despair, to integration and hope – having fled to the safety

-Charmed Life is a new, independent writing and production company in the East of England.
+Charmed Life is an independent writing and production company in the East of England.
 We are the in house professional company at Bungay’s Fisher Theatre.
 We create film and theatre, and are rapidly developing a reputation for developing first class new writing.
 We seek out and support talented writers to develop and produce innovative new theatre, focussing on particular themes of unexplored local, or historical interest – stories as yet untold or not widely performed.

 Charmed Life is an exciting new venture for three Bungay women who work together to write and produce new drama and film.

 Our core writers and production team leads are Hilary Mason, Diana Cook and Cathy Gill – visit our Team page to learn more.
 Cathy is also our principal theatre director.

 We work as a partnership, co opting people with particular skills and enthusiasm to bring innovative ideas to fruition.